 I first became aware of our award winner while working part-time in college as a weekend board-op for Louisiana Public broadcasting.
 At first I admired his wit and writing ability.
 But not being actually raised in the south, I detected a sometime not so thinly veiled snobbish elitist dislike of the South and all things southern in his satire.
 Backwards we are...unduly religious....and we got GUNS.
 It played well to his audience, mostly white bread northern liberals.

-Years later, after an illness ceased production and believing he had nothing to lose, I read a magazine interview and all my suspension were confirmed.
-He pontificated from his taxpayer subsidized ivory tower of the uneducated voters in "parts of the country".
+Years later, after an illness ceased production of his weekly broadcast and believing he had nothing to lose, I read a magazine interview and all my suspension were confirmed.
+He pontificated from his taxpayer subsidized ivory tower of the uneducated voters in "parts of the country."
 That terrorism was "all our fault".
-That right-of-center thought was "dangerous to the country"....that we should be more like are neighbors to the north.
+That right-of-center thought was "dangerous to the country"....that we should be more like our enlightened neighbors to the north.

 Now, late in life with his fortune secure, he eloquently speaks of the election on behalf of the "correct" people in America.
 And whether he knows it or not, he has reached heights of fame he never dreamed: Diogenes' AssHat of the Year......
 Garrison Keillor.

 NB - Longtime National Public Radio star Garrison Keillor just finished four decades on state-subsidized radio on A Prairie Home Companion.
 For almost that long, he's been an easy example of a pretentious liberal snob, precisely the kind who seriously loathes a Donald Trump.
 If NPR ever wanted to wonder why they haven't been granted a Trump interview, it's because he knows NPR is an elite liberal sandbox for people who congratulate themselves on their marvelous taste and mental acuity.